Elvira-94/natural-clean/README.md

 The fully responsive navigation bar includes links to all sections of the site.
 On the left side of the navigation bar, the company logo is presented, which itself links to the homepage of the site.

 On the right side of the navigation bar, links to all sections of the site are presented to the client.
-If the client's screen size is using a screen size less than 950 pixels in width, then a burger menu is presented to the client, allowing them to view a dropdown menu once selected which will provide links to the site's sections.
+If the client's screen size is using a screen size less than 59.4rem (950 pixels) in width, then a burger menu is presented to the client, allowing them to view a dropdown menu once selected which will provide links to the site's sections.

 The goal of the responsive burger menu is to provide a clutter free presentation of the site to the client.
 On a smaller screen size, having many navigation links could be distracting and reduce the clean aesthetic of the site.

 The burger menu is implemented using only HTML and CSS.
-It is done so by representing the burger menu icon as a HTML form checkbox, with an image of the burger menu.
+It is done so by representing the burger menu icon as a HTML input checkbox, with the burger menu structured from CSS.
 Once clicked, the dropdown menu of navigation links is shown.

 <details><summary><b>Navigation Bar Desktop Image</b></summary>